 Mortgage brokers and lenders will use this to assess your eligibility.
 Having all documents ready can help speed up the process.

+You can apply for an open mortgage directly through a bank/lender or an independent mortgage broker.
 Mortgage brokers can access multiple lenders and help you find the best rate.
 They also handle the application paperwork for you.
+Direct lenders may offer mortgage products online, or their specialists can assist you.
+They have access to these products.

 Most lenders and brokers offer free pre-approvals or pre-qualifications to confirm the open mortgage amount you qualify for before making a purchase offer.

-All mortgages in Canada require stress testing to qualify based on your debt ratios and ability to pay if rates rise.
-This applies to both open and closed mortgages.
+Both open and closed mortgages in Canada require mortgage stress testing to qualify based on your debt ratios and ability to pay if rates rise, and assess whether you can repay your mortgage if rates increase in the future.

 Open mortgages provide unique flexibility compared to closed mortgages.
 But in some situations, you may want to consider alternative mortgage products or strategies instead: